 The attestation process is not changing for the 2016 reporting year.
-Click here for the official 2015 CMS attestation guide.
+Click here for the official 2016 CMS attestation guide.

 View our 2016 Attestation Preparation Checklist to help you organize your documentation and ensure you’re tracking each required reporting item.
 You’ll need to hold on to any relevant documentation for at least six years, including: